PriyeshPandey2000/whisper-stt/apps/whispering/README.md

 #### Installation steps:
 1. Download the `.dmg` file for your architecture
 2. Open the downloaded file
-3. Drag Whispering to your Applications folder
+3. Drag NoteFlux to your Applications folder
-4. Open Whispering from Applications
+4. Open NoteFlux from Applications

 ### Troubleshooting:
 - **"Unverified developer" warning:** Right-click the app → Open → Open
-- **"App is damaged" error (Apple Silicon):** Run `xattr -cr /Applications/Whispering.app` in Terminal
+- **"App is damaged" error (Apple Silicon):** Run `xattr -cr /Applications/NoteFlux.app` in Terminal

 </details>